james-catterall/moneybox-withdrawal/README.md

+## My Solution

+* Refactored TransferMoney - moved functionality into the Account class
+* Implemented WithdrawMoney Execute
+* Added tests for Account, TransferMoney and WithdrawMoney

 # Moneybox Money Withdrawal

 The solution contains a .NET core library (Moneybox.App) which is structured into the following 3 folders: